blaisedias/jivelite/README.thisfork.md

 The location of files and formats must match that described in the preceding sections.

 User defined visualisers replace those included by default if they have the same name.

+# Audio metadata
+On screen display of audio metadata can be enabled or disabled in the  `Now Playing` menu.

+The audio metadata is retrieved by querying the Lyrion Music Server .

+The following parameters are displayed
+* audio stream type - flac, mp3, aac etc.
+* bit rate
+* sample rate
+* sample size

+Only parameters returned by the Lyrion Music Server are displayed.

+For example online streams may not include the sample size parameter.

 # Known issues
 Resizing images on the target can produce stutters in the UI in the NowPlaying views.